mkdoc/mkpi/README.md

 exec(cb)
 ```

-Run an external command.
+Run an external command, newlines are removed from the command so it

-Newlines are removed from the command so it may span multiple lines.
+may span multiple lines.

 ```xml
 <? @exec pwd ?>